Here’s my guide to visiting 30+ of France’s secret out-of-the-way towns, villages, and hidden gems, for the more discerning traveler.

 Senlis has a rich history.
 It’s a royal town and was the cradle of the Capet Dynasty.
 Hugh Capet was the Lord of Senlis before becoming France’s first Capetian king in 987.
 Capet is buried in Paris’ historic Saint-Denis Basilica.

-Senlis was a royal seat from the time of Clovis in the 5th century to Henri IV in the 16-17th century.
+Senlis was a royal seat from the time of Clovis in the 5th century to Henri IV in the 16th to 17th centuries.
 Senlis is bursting with ancient buildings and relics from the 10th to 18th centuries.

 You’ll pass by a historic abbey, a medieval cellar, and the ruins of a Roman arena that you can visit.
 Opposite the cathedral are the 12th century remains of a royal castle, now part of an open air garden.

 Senlis’ cathedral, the Cathédrale de Notre Dame, is an imposing highlight of Senlis.
 Built between 1150 and 1191, it’s an impressive reminder of Senlis’ past power.

 29. Vaison-la-Romaine, Provence

 The lovely Vaison-la-Romaine is a hidden gem in northern Provence, away from Provence’s main tourist destinations.
 Vaison-la-Romaine is an ancient town made almost entirely of stone and dotted with cypress trees.

-Seated on the Ouvèze River, the town is dual faceted and split in two, with an upper medieval town and a lower Roman town -- an efficient double dose of history.
+Seated on the Ouvèze River, the town is dual faceted and split in two, with an upper medieval town and a lower Roman town — an efficient double dose of history.
 Vaison-la-Romaine was one of my favorite stops in Provence.